aperkins15/SeasonalHangoutTrivia/README.md

 # Seasonal Hangout Trivia 🎉

-A festive, host-led trivia web app built for remote holiday hangouts.
+A festive, host-led trivia web app built for remote hangouts and casual group play.
 Designed to be run live by a host who controls pacing, scoring, and vibes.

 Built as a lightweight, single-page app with no frameworks and no backend.